Fruto Chamorro

-José Fruto Chamorro Pérez (20 October 1804 – 12 March 1855) was a Nicaraguan politician and military scientist who served as 10th Supreme Director of Nicaragua (April 1, 1853 – April 30, 1854) and 1st President of Nicaragua (April 30, 1854 – March 12, 1855).
+José Fruto Chamorro Pérez (20 October 1804 – 12 March 1855) was a Nicaraguan politician and military scientist who served as 10th Supreme Director of Nicaragua (1 April 1853 – 30 April 1854) and 1st President of Nicaragua (30 April 1854 – 12 March 1855).

-Born in Guatemala City in 1804 to Bayardo Paez, he was initially known as Fruto Pérez.
+Born illegitimate in Guatemala City in 1804 to Bayardo Paez, he was initially known as Fruto Pérez.
 His father, Pedro José Chamorro Argüello, had come to Guatemala from Nicaragua for graduate studies.
 Fruto grew up in Guatemala and attended school there.
 His father returned to Nicaragua after completing his studies and married Josefa Margarita Alfaro Monterroso in 1814.
 They had six children, but Fruto was subsequently considered a member of this family, based on strategic needs related to administration of the family resources, for which the administrator was expected to be at least 25 years of age.
 He was acknowledged by his father shortly before the latter's death in 1824, and his stepmother insisted he use the name Fruto Chamorro Pérez.